*1996 in Poland

 Maciej Kułakowski plays a cello by Charles Gaillard, Paris 1867, which is on loan to him from Deutsche Stiftung Musikleben.

 He was an active participant in the 2014 and 2016 Kronberg Academy Cello Masterclasses, where he was awarded the Landgrave of Hesse Prize in 2014.
 In the year 2015 and 2017 he participated in the Kronberg Academy Festival.
 Since October 2017, Maciej Kułakowski has been studying at Kronberg Academy with Wolfgang Emanuel Schmidt.
-These studies are funded by the Ann Kathrin Linsenhoff Stipendium.
+These studies are funded by the Ann Kathrin Linsenhoff Scholarship.

 Maciej Kułakowski in concert